a woven bone formation (unorganized) in response to a bone fracture.

 an adjective that describes the ribs.

-refers to the skull and mandible; a relative term used for quadrupedal organisms (those that travel on two legs) to describe features that are closer to the head or top of the body; opposite of caudal.
+refers to the skull and mandible; a relative term used for quadrupedal organisms (those that travel on four legs) to describe features that are closer to the head or top of the body; opposite of caudal.
 The term superior is a synonym commonly used when referring to bipedal hominin anatomy.

 intentional creation of abnormally shaped skulls through pressure on developing cranial skeletal tissue.